cyscale/cyscale.com/src/markdown/blog/2023-05-16-cloud-native-security-tools-for-multi-cloud-environments.md

 ## Cloud-Native Security Tools in Multi-Cloud Environments

 Achieving complete security and compliance in multi-cloud environments is extremely challenging.
-It is time-consuming to correlate all assets, their relationships, and the risk attached to them across multiple cloud service providers such as AWS, Azure, and GCP as each cloud provider comes with its own tools.
+It is time-consuming to correlate all assets, their relationships, and the risk attached to them across multiple cloud service providers such as AWS, Azure, and Google Cloud as each cloud provider comes with its own tools.

 Let's look at the options companies currently have to secure their cloud: